Frederick W. Horn

 Frederick William Horn (August 21, 1815 - January 15, 1893) was a German-American immigrant, lawyer, politician, and Wisconsin pioneer.
-He served in many elected offices; he was the 4th, 7th, & 25th speaker of the Wisconsin State Assembly, and served a total of 14 years in the Assembly.
-He also served five years in the Wisconsin State Senate—including the first three sessions after statehood—and was the first mayor of Cedarburg, Wisconsin, serving seven years in that role.
+He served in many elected offices; he was the 4th, 7th, & 25th speaker of the Wisconsin State Assembly, and served a total of 14 years in the Assembly between the 1850s and 1880s, representing Ozaukee County.
+He also served five years in the Wisconsin Senate—including the first three sessions after Wisconsin statehood and the last two years of his own life.
+Also near the end of his life, he served as the first mayor of Cedarburg, Wisconsin, serving seven years in that role.
 He generally identified as a Democrat, but was elected several times as an Independent.

 Early life and career

 Horn was born in Linum, in the Province of Brandenburg, in the Kingdom of Prussia.
 He was educated in Berlin, at the Gymnasium of the Gray Friar, but did not graduate, and entered the military service of Prussia.

 He emigrated to the United States in 1836, first residing in New York state, then making his way west in 1837.
 He made his residence in Michigan but traveled extensively through Illinois, Iowa, Missouri, and finally Wisconsin.
 He arrived in Milwaukee, in the Wisconsin Territory, in 1840 and, in 1841, settled in Mequon, in what was then Washington County.
 He resided here until his final move, to the neighboring community of Cedarburg, in 1847.
 He practiced law in Cedarburg and served as Mayor.
 He also served on the Ozaukee County Board of Supervisors and was editor of the Cedarburg Weekly News.

 In 1842 Horn entered his first public office when James Duane Doty, Governor of the Wisconsin Territory, appointed him Justice of the Peace for Washington County.
 He also served as postmaster for Mequon, while he was residing there, and was Register of Deeds for the county in 1846 and 1847.